-First-of-its-kind program improves outcomes for seniors admitted for traumaNovember 13th, 2012 in Health /
+First-of-its-kind program improves outcomes for seniors admitted for traumaNovember 13, 2012 in Medicine & Health / Health

 A first-of-its-kind program at St. Michael's Hospital lowers risk of delirium in elderly patients admitted for trauma and decreases the likelihood they will be discharged to a long-term care facility.